spdx/spdx-spec/chapters/SPDX-license-expressions.md

 A simple `<license-expression>` is composed one of the following:

-* An SPDX License List Short Form Identifier.
+* An SPDX License List Short License Identifier.
 For example: CDDL-1.0
-* An SPDX License List Short Form Identifier with a unary "+" operator suffix to represent the current version of the license or any later version.
+* An SPDX License List Short License Identifier with a unary "+" operator suffix to represent the current version of the license or any later version.
 For example: CDDL-1.0+
-* An SPDX user defined license reference: ["DocumentRef-"1\*(idstring)":"]"LicenseRef-"1*(idstring)
+* An SPDX user defined license reference: ["DocumentRef-"(idstring)":"]"LicenseRef-"(idstring)

 Some examples: